radixdlt/radixdlt-scrypto/fuzz-tests/README.md

   ```

 # Input data
-Sample input data shall be placed in [fuzz_input](./fuzz_input) folder in dedicated subfolder.
+Sample input data shall be placed in `fuzz_input` folder in dedicated subfolder.
 `libfuzzer` and `AFL` are able to use the data in the same format.

-In order to minimize the test corpus, the data might prior processed.
+In order to minimize the test corpus, the data might be prior processed.
 Processing method is specific for fuzzing engine.

+One can use following command to generate input data (`cargo afl cmin|tmin` are used here)
+`./fuzz.sh generate-input [raw|unique|minimize]`
+Check `./fuzz.sh help` for more details

 # Fuzz tests
 Available fuzz tests: